cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 - `N_MIN` (minimum nonce length) = `N_MAX` (maximum nonce length) = 16 bytes (128 bits).
 - `C_MAX` (maximum ciphertext length) = `P_MAX` + tag length = (2<sup>61</sup> - 1) + 16 or 32 bytes (in bits: (2<sup>64</sup> - 8) + 128 or 256 bits).

-Distinct associated data inputs, as described in {{!RFC5116, Section 3}} shall be unambiguously encoded as a single input.
+Distinct associated data inputs, as described in {{!RFC5116, Section 3}}, MUST be unambiguously encoded as a single input.
 It is up to the application to create a structure in the associated data input if needed.

 ## Authenticated Encryption